 - Robots and Cars Themes: A child that likes robots and a child that loves cars can be treated the same way by using color as your theme instead of subject matter.
 In this case, you can use silver gray and blue with accent pieces in red.

-- forest mural on one wall and a space station or starry night mural on the other.
+- Space and Ecology Themes: One child is a star gazer and the other is a tree hugger.
+In this case, color will become your theme.
+This could be as simple as a white cloud ceiling mural, a forest mural on one wall and a space station or starry night mural on the other.
 A green rug and blue paint on the remaining walls and you have a happy universe within the confines of the bedroom.

 - Science and Music: One child is a science geek and the other is a budding rock star.
 One commonality they have is numbers.
 This can become the theme for their bedroom with perhaps a whimsical poster about string theory that plays on the science and guitar theme.
 In addition, each can add other elements specific to her or his interest.